-- Successful completion of Pre-service Internship I (grade of "B-" or better). - Successful completion of all field experiences courses. - GPA of 3.000 or better in pedagogy courses, with a grade of B- or better in Pre-service Internship I.

-- GPA of 2.500 or better in specialization courses, with grades of "C-" or better in each.
-Grades of "C-" or better are required for all other course work at UHCL. - Maximum course load during Pre-service Internship II is 15 semester hours; therefore, no more than six additional semester hours may be taken during Pre-service Internship II, and they must meet no earlier than 7 p.m.
+- Successful completion of Pre-service Internship I (grade of "B-" or better). - Successful completion of all field experiences courses. - GPA of 3.000 or better in pedagogy courses, with a grade of B- or better in Preservice Internship I. - GPA of 2.500 or better in specialization courses, with grades of "C-" or better in each.
+Grades of "C-" or better are required for all other course work at UHCL. - Successful completion of TCED 4010m TCED 4012 or TCED 4013. - Maximum course load during Pre-service Internship II is 15 semester hours; therefore, no more than six additional semester hours may be taken during Preservice Internship II, and they must meet no earlier than 7 p.m.
 See adviser for acceptable course work. - Applications for Pre-service II Internship must be received in the CPDT (B1231-4) before the close of business on March 1 for fall and October 1 for spring.
 Mailed applications must be postmarked by September 26 for spring and February 24 for fall.
 If the application deadline falls on a weekend or a university holiday, applications will be accepted before the close of business on the following working day.
 Faxes and late applications will not be accepted.